Oil Consumption Past Rings – Worn engine bearings can make it worse.

 When the oil is dirty, or suffers lack of lubrication, that’s when the problems start.

-While on the one hand we’re trying to reduce oil flow to the piston rings, on the other hand; the oil film must reach the very top of the cylinder wall.
+While on the one hand, we’re trying to reduce oil flow, to the piston rings.
+However, the oil film, must reach the very top of the cylinder wall.

-So, worn main bearings throw off an excessive amount of oil.
+So, worn main bearings throw off, an excessive amount of oil.
 The amount of oil throw off, increases rapidly when bearing wear increases.
-For instance, if the bearing is designed to have .0015” clearance for proper lubrication and cooling; the throw off of oil will be normal; as long as this clearance is maintained and the bearings are not damaged.
+For instance, if the bearing is designed to have .0015” clearance for proper lubrication and cooling.
+Then, the throw off of oil will be normal.
+That is to say, as long as this clearance is maintained and the bearings are not damaged.

-So, when the main bearings throw off too much oil; the cylinders are usually flooded, with more oil than can be controlled, by the piston rings.
-As a result, this causes burning of the oil, in the combustion chamber and carboning of, pistons and rings.
+So, when the main bearings throw off too much oil, the cylinders are usually flooded.
+Usually, with more oil than can be controlled, by the piston rings.
+As a result, this causes burning of the oil, in the combustion chamber and carbon on the, pistons and rings.

-In a conventional full-pressure lubricated engine; a large loss of oil at the main bearings, may starve the downstream connecting rod bearings of lubrication; to such an extent that sometimes; especially at low speeds; insufficient oil may be thrown on the cylinder walls.
-This will cause the pistons and rings, to wear to such an extent; that they will not be able to control the oil at high speeds.
+In a conventional full-pressure lubricated engine, a large loss of oil at the main bearings, can cause major damage.
+Because, this may starve the downstream connecting rod bearings of lubrication.
+Consequently, to such an extent that sometimes, especially at low speeds, insufficient oil may be thrown on the cylinder walls.
+This will cause the rings, to wear quickly.
+As a result, they will not be able to control the oil, at high speeds.
 So, the effect of main bearing wear, will be high oil consumption.

 Worn Connecting Rod Bearings, Causing Oil Consumption